• Skip to main content

 How Do Custom Whitening Trays Work?

-Custom whitening trays have been around for decades.
-They first hit the mass market in 1990, after a dentist developed special trays for his daughter that were cut around the gumline to reduce irritation.
+Custom whitening trays are nothing new; in fact, they have been around for decades.
+These trays first hit the market in 1990, after a dentist developed special trays for his daughter that were cut around the gumline to reduce irritation and prevent gel from causing chemical burns.

 Who Should Choose Custom Whitening Trays?